Cheesehamster983/pongnet/README.md

 Just registerd a Subdomein for this project (not like there is something wrong with github.io) And bussy with a home menu and Making the pong for touch screen devices a bit better.
+Al are working now and i think the look good for nou i made a home screen and i touchscreen version (pong 2)

 And if your intrested also in the profider for the Subdomein i registerd (stil pending) nic.eu.org

 And please dont be mad about this but i use AI to code and things cause i realy not that good...